Circuit-Inspired High-Order Neural Networks with Unified Neural Dynamics Modeling for PDE Solving and Visual Perception: Methods

 \section{Methods}

 \paragraph{Mathematical formulation of the Kirchhoff Neural Cell.}

-We view representation learning as the evolution of an intrinsic latent potential $v(t)$, analogous to a membrane-potential-like state.
-For a single Kirchhoff cell driven by an external input $u(t)$, Kirchhoff's current law gives
+We describe representation learning through a Kirchhoff-governed latent potential \(v(t)\), which serves as the cell-internal evolution variable.
+For a single Kirchhoff cell driven by an external input \(u(t)\), Kirchhoff's current law gives

 where the branch currents are defined as

 Substituting Eq.~\eqref{eq:methods_currents_def} into Eq.~\eqref{eq:methods_kcl_sum} yields